UCD-CS at W-NUT 2020 Shared Task-3: A Text to Text Approach for COVID-19 Event Extraction on Social Media: Related Work

 More recently, the COVID-19 pandemic has motivated research on insights mining, information extraction and classification on social media.
 Since the pandemic is characterised by being long-lived, unlike more short-term crises such as earthquakes or shootings, the messages on social media are studied to gain a better understanding of the pandemic from multiple perspectives.
 For example, TweetsCOV19~\cite{dimitrov2020tweetscov19} is a corpus of semantically annotated tweets about COVID-19 that can potentially be used to explore public opinion and perception on the pandemic. \newcite{muller2020covid} introduce COVID-Twitter-BERT, which pre-trains a BERT model on hundreds of millions of COVID-related tweets and then fine-tunes the model to downstream tasks including vaccine sentiment analysis and vaccine stance classification.

-Although most of the recent work falls into fine-tuning transformer-based models for COVID-related short messages processing, we have chosen to take an alternative approach for this task.
+Although most recent work involves fine-tuning transformer-based models for COVID-related short message processing, we have chosen to take an alternative approach for this task.
 Inspired by the text-to-text T5 model, our approach formulates the W-NUT Task 3 as a question-answering problem.
-The principal idea behind the approach is that its unified source and target structure can be easily adapted to other domain-similar tasks such as informativeness classification or vaccine sentiment for COVID-related tweets.
+The principal idea is that its unified source and target structure can be easily adapted to other domain-similar tasks such as informativeness classification or vaccine sentiment for COVID-related tweets.
+Regarding fine-tuning T5 for COVID-related language tasks, probably the most relevant work is that \newcite{tang2020rapidly} fine-tuned T5 for COVID-related question answering from scientific articles.
+However, they constructed the source sequence by concatenating a document and a query, and the target sequence is a generated token indicating the document's relevance to the query.
+Our approach is characterised by being capable of unifying various text classification tasks to a general question answering task.
+In our approach, the source sequence takes the raw text as the context, a classification description as the question and the classification's labels as the candidate choices.
+The target sequence is simply the generated answers that are exact text spans from the source sequence, indicating which label(s) the text belongs to.